 Velkommen til Percussion Play’s Blog

-Vi giver dig også besked om events der finder sted.
+Vi giver dig også besked om events, der finder sted.

 Vigtigst af alt, så handler denne blog om hvad vi elsker at gøre mest, hjælpe dig med at skabe nye og spændende projekter med udendørs musikinstrumenter.